streamlab/starting-point/TEAM-DETAILS.md

 * A demo or slide show about your learnings
 * A presentation on the best discovery you've had
 * A discussion of your concerns and roadblocks
-* Highlighrs of your interviews, experiments, research
+* Highlights of your interviews, experiments, research

 Focus on the things we need to know!